NDecision/Banzai/README.md

 Banzai is optimal for setting up business pipelines which have operations that benfit from async, such as external web service calls or Database/file I/O operations.
 Of course it can be used to organize code regardless of external I/O, but it's performance advantage is primarily based on async and the pipeline pattern is a good way to force some organizational constraints on processing pipelines, such as applying rules or transformations to a subject.

+### Whats's new with 3.0
+- All projects have been updated to .Net Standard 2.0.
+This makes them compatible with .Net 4.6.1 / .Net Core 2.0 or later.
+- Banzai.JavaScript has been removed as the ClearScript project is now defunct.

 ### What's new with 2.0